-- 1. Legal Analysis, Writing, and Skills (LAWS) I is a prerequisite for Legal Analysis, Writing, and Skills (LAWS) II.
+- 1. Legal Analysis and Writing Skills (LAWS) I is a prerequisite for Legal Analysis and Writing Skills (LAWS) II.
 Students who fail LAWS I or do not complete the course may not participate in LAWS II during their first year.
 Instead, both courses will be required in the second year.
 Failure to complete LAWS I and II will impact a student's ability to enroll or participate in other courses and programs, such as externships and honors programs. - 2.
-A student has completed the first year after completing LAWS I and II, Contracts I and II, Civil Procedure I and II (or, for SCALE, Jurisdiction and Civil Litigation), Criminal Law, Property, and Torts. - 3.
+Students enrolled in the residential J.D. programs have completed the first year curriculum after completing LAWS I and II, Foundations, Contracts I and II, Civil Procedure I and II (or, for SCALE, Jurisdiction and Civil Litigation), Criminal Law, Property, and Torts.
+Students enrolled in the Online J.D.
+Program have completed the first-year curriculum after completing LAWS I and II, Foundations, Contracts I and II, Constitutional Law I and II, Criminal Law, Property, and Torts. - 3.
 All full-time students must complete the required first-year courses, including the first-year elective, and register for the required second-year courses before taking upper-division elective courses.
 Full-time students, after completing their first year, may enroll in any course offered during a summer term where only first-year courses are prerequisites.
-Students who have not completed all first-year required courses may be approved to enroll in the summer term and upper-division elective courses with approval from the Associate Dean for Student Services.
-Only upper-division students may enroll in the January intersession. - 4.
-All part-time students must complete their required first-, second-, and third-year required courses by the end of their third year unless otherwise excused in writing by the Associate Dean for Student Services.
-Part-time students who have completed their first or second year may enroll in any summer session course for which they have completed the prerequisites.
+Students who have not completed all firstyear required courses may be approved to enroll in the summer term and upper-division elective courses with approval from the Associate Dean for Student Services.
+Only upper-division students may enroll in the January intersession.

+- 4. All part-time students must complete their required first-, second-, and thirdyear required courses by the end of their third year unless otherwise excused in writing by the Associate Dean for Student Services.
+Part-time students who have completed their first year may enroll in any summer session course for which they have completed the prerequisites.
 Only upper-division students may enroll in the January intersession. - 5.
 Students are not permitted to withdraw from required courses except under extenuating circumstances with written permission from the Associate Dean for Student Services.